vuejs/test-utils/docs/guide/extending-vtu/plugins.md

 they're imported.
 This is common if they're extending multiple interfaces at once.
 Follow the instructions of the plugin you're installing.

-Check out the [Vue Community Guide](https://vue-community.org/guide/ecosystem/testing.html) or [awesome-vue](https://github.com/vuejs/awesome-vue#test) for a collection of community-contributed plugins and libraries.
+Check out [awesome-vue](https://github.com/vuejs/awesome-vue#test) for a collection of community-contributed plugins and libraries.

 ### Writing a Plugin